 Vinicius’s ‘VARREDURA’ is a project that aims to revitalize Saint Roman Street in the Pavão-Pavãozinho and Cantagalo community by removing abandoned cars, putting down asphalt, and cleaning graffiti from the walls.

 Deborah identified the need of women in the community to work on self-esteem.
-‘Their Day’ is socially and totally focused on women's well-being, to help them make progress both in their professional and personal lives.
+‘Their Day’ is socially and totally focused on women’s well-being, to help them make progress both in their professional and personal lives.
 Being well with oneself is also important for a healthy life.
-Events will be held one or two days a month, in voluntary places.
-Treatments for hair, skin and nails will be provided alongside talks about feminism, how women are seen in society, and how they can impose themselves on it.
+Events will be held one or two days a month.
+Treatments for hair, skin, and nails will be provided alongside talks about feminism, how women are seen in society, and how they can impose themselves on it.
 ‘Their Day’ aims to empower women by showing them just how capable they are.

 Both Vinicius and Deborah showed so much passion, love and dedication for the content of their business plans and the problems they hope to solve.
 The panel was incredibly touched by their presentations, making them both highly deserving recipients of the award.